William Thomas Shirley

-William Thomas Shirley (September 1876 - 27 August 1929) was a veteran of the First World War and the creator of the Sphinx Memorial located in Ku-ring-gai Chase.
+William Thomas Shirley (September 1876 – 27 August 1929) was a British-Australian veteran of the First World War and the creator of the Sphinx Memorial located in Ku-ring-gai Chase, New South Wales.

 Early life and First World War

 Shirley was born in September 1876 in the Lake District in the North West of England.
 He was by trade a stonemason and builder and had completed a five-year apprenticeship in Liverpool.

-On the 11 January 1916 Shirley joined the Australian Imperial Force.
-He enlisted at Casula and served as a private in the 13th Battalion in the trench warfare on the Western Front in France at Pozieres, in August and September.
-His unit embarked from Sydney, on board HMAT A46 Clan Macgillivray on May 1916.
+On 11 January 1916 Shirley joined the Australian Imperial Force.
+He enlisted at Casula, New South Wales and served as a private in the 13th Battalion in the trench warfare on the Western Front in France at Pozieres, in August and September.
+His unit embarked from Sydney, on board HMAT A46 Clan Macgillivray in May 1916.

 On 11 April 1917 his battalion was involved in the first battle of Bullecourt.
 Three days later he was evacuated to Rouen suffering from debility, and on 25 April he was shipped to a hospital in London where he developed pleurisy caused by gassing during the war.
-The following month he was assessed as permanently unfit for both general and home service and later returned to Australia in October 1917 suffering from both senility and debility.
+The following month, he was assessed as permanently unfit for both general and home service and later returned to Australia in October 1917, suffering from both senility and debility.
 He was discharged due to medical unfitness on 29 November 1917.
 It was established that Shirley suffered from tuberculosis prior to his time in the war, but his service had accentuated it.

 In August 1922 he received the Victory medal, Star medal, and the British War medal.